stephenh/ts-app-env/README.md

 * Loading config from disk.

-  This library currently doesn't try to load YAML, JSON, TOML, etc. files from disk; it's generally assumed you're running in a Node/container environment where environmet variables are the primary means of configuration.
+  This library currently doesn't try to load YAML, JSON, TOML, etc. files from disk; it's generally assumed you're running in a Node/container environment where environment variables are the primary means of configuration.

   In theory the `Environment` type decouples `ts-app-env` from the actual Node/process/etc. environment, so you could provide other implementations.